 The first Grand Seiko debuted in Toyko in 1960.

 The Reference 3180, named after the manual-wind Caliber 3180 inside the watch, was made by Suwa Seikosha.
 Accurate to within -3/+12 seconds a day with a power reserve of 45 hours, the Grand Seiko became the Seiko to have.
 Whilst future Suwa-produced Grand Seikos would have the Suwa 'swirl' on the dial, the Ref.
 3180 had a multi-pointed star with the text Diashock 25 jewels written on it.
 Another anomaly of this watch is the prominence of the Grand Seiko name.
 Whilst there are exceptions (as there always are in watchmaking), most Grand Seikos only had an abbreviated, stylized GS at 6 o'clock.
 It was the Seiko name that was placed at 12 o'clock.
 Most of the Ref.
 3180s had a gold-plated case but there are some rare solid platinum cases as well.
-On the snap-on case back, there is a symbol of a lion that has graced the back of every Grand Seiko since.
+On the snap-on case back, there is a symbol of a lion that has graced the back of nearly every Grand Seiko since, with a few exceptions.
 Suwa chose the lion as the symbol of the Grand Seiko because they wanted the watch to be the 'King of Watches', just as the Lion is the 'King of the animal kingdom'.